 The one thing that will make an event complicated is food and refreshments.
 Points where people gather are going to be potential areas where people can come in contact.
 Luckily reducing the numbers of attendants will help spread people out, and when it comes to how people eat and drink, having a wait staff who can serve people while they stay in one place can help, instead of a buffet.
 Also making sure people wear their masks anytime they are away from their tables will also reduce the chance of potential issues.

 There are still ways to have a great event even if things are a little different to what we’re used to.
+When it comes to event decor, many online florists offer same day delivery when it comes to fresh flowers and plants.
 The success of your event is really down to how well you plan it, and looking ahead to some of the issues that might arise, and following through with all the restrictions and requirements.
 Remember there is still the option of having a mix between online and in-person to cater to different people and to keep things like numbers manageable.